-We confess, we’ve never had to winterize or store our RV.
-Well, because we’re full-timers but, that’s not saying we don’t know the process of preparing an RV to get underway.
-So, let’s get started on your camping season!
+We confess, we’ve never had to winterize or store our RV because we’re full-timers.
+But that’s not saying we don’t know the process of preparing an RV to get down the road and to your favorite camping spots.

 Also, you’ll want to make certain you secure all RV power.
 Ensure the main cutoff is OFF.
 After which, you’ll inspect your batteries’ connections; checking for cracks in the battery housing.
 As well, check the connections.
 Clean them up with hot water and baking soda using a soft toothbrush or rag.
 Allow them to completely dry before reconnecting the cables to the terminals.

-You’ll want to charge your batteries completely.
+You’ll need to charge your batteries completely.
 Once they’re completely charged, check the battery fluid levels.
 Fill your batteries using only distilled water.

 If your batteries are cracked or damaged, replace them promptly.
 And, we highly recommend replacing multiple battery packs together.
 Never put in a new battery with old ones.